11 Effective ways to Scale up Your WordPress Website for High Traffic

 This plugin provides a plethora of logging-in options.
 For example, you can securely access your WordPress website via the Duo mobile application (one-tap authentication or one-time codes).
 It also provides phone callback and SMS codes for better security.

 This plugin protects your eCommerce WordPress website page from brute force attacks and cyber attacks.
 This plugin comes to the rescue to protect the sensitive information of your users and customers, along with your website.

 Creating a WordPress website might seem easy, but maintaining and protecting it from hackers and malicious cyber attacks can have you grasping at straws.
 But you can relieve yourself to some extent by protecting your WordPress website through two-factor authentication.

-If you are having trouble integrating two-factor authentication, you can hire dedicated developers to assist you.
-Since they have the required expertise and knowledge about WordPress and its security, you will never have to worry about your website being on the receiving end of brute force attacks!
+If you are having trouble integrating two-factor authentication, you can hire dedicated WordPress developers.
+Since they have the required expertise and knowledge about WordPress and its security, you will never have to worry about your website being on the receiving end of brute-force attacks!